jondo89/Heavy-lifting/README.md

 <p>The NPM service will now download and install into the cloned directory.
 The NPM service will now download and install into the cloned directory.
 When completed, enter the following:</p>

 <pre>npm install</pre>

-<p>To bring in the favicon (tab icons) server, use the following at the command prompt to install the favicon module.</p>

-<pre>npm install serve-favicon</pre>

 <p>To make life much easier, install nodemon.
 Nodemon provides some welcome server management for troublesome server crashes, type into the cmd(command) prompt:</p>

 <pre>npm install -g nodemon</pre>

-<p>To communicate between the mongo server and the client side, expressjs needs to be installed. type into the cmd prompt</p>

-<pre>npm install express</pre>

-<p>To send mails from the signup and contact page, nodemailer needs to be installed. type into the cmd prompt</p>

-<pre>npm install nodemailer</pre>

 <p>Robomongo is a very useful tool for viewing the mongodb database structure.
 Install from their website.</p>

 <p>Download and install from the mongodb homepage.</p>

 <pre><a href="https://robomongo.org/">https://robomongo.org/</a></pre>

-<p>To ensure non-robotic users sign in and signup, install the express recaptcha package.</p>

-<pre>npm install express-recaptcha -save</pre>

-<p>To add commercialization aspects for client and server side handling of credit card payments.</p>

-<pre>npm install braintree</pre>

 <h3>The .ENV File.</h3>